hschickdevs/Relevant-Coursework/README.md

-# Relevant-Coursework
+# Relevant-Supplimentary-Coursework
-This readme just includes a full list of all of my **relevant coursework** supplement my knowledge.
+This readme just includes a full list of all of my **relevant supplimentary coursework** supplement my knowledge of programming and finance.
 I consider *relevant courses* to be courses that are in the scope of programming and finance, which is my peak interest.
 These courses are just a small portion of my learning, but I am using this repository to keep track of my various e-learning certificates.